History of Haiti: The Moïse presidency (2017–2021)

 Following Hurricane Mathew, Jovenel Moïse was chosen to succeed Martelly as president in an election that has been described by activists as an "electoral coup d'etat."
-The election was overseen by the United States, which has a history of interrupting democratic processes in Latin America, including in Haiti itself.
-He was inaugurated on the grounds where the national palace had been on 7 February 2017.
-He went on to start the "Caravan de Changement" project, which aims to revitalize the industries and infrastructure of Haiti's less popular areas; however, the actual impact of these efforts is debated.
+The United States supervised the elections and spent upwards of $33 million on them, spending which has been criticized for its inefficiency, with high overhead costs but little done to stop the widespread fraud, violence, and voter suppression present.
+Moïse was inaugurated on the grounds where the national palace had been on 7 February 2017.
+He went on to start the "Caravan de Changement" project, which aims to revitalize the industries and infrastructure of Haiti's less popular areas.
+However, the actual impact of these efforts is debated.
 In recent months, Moïse has been implicated in the embezzlement of funds from the PetroCaribe program, as has his predecessor, Martelly.

-On 7 July 2018 protests led by opposition politician Jean-Charles Moïse began, demanding the resignation of Jovenel Moïse.
+On 7 July 2018, protests led by opposition politician Jean-Charles Moïse began, demanding the resignation of Jovenel Moïse.
 Released in November 2017, a Senate probe of the period 2008–2016 (concerning the René Préval and Michel Martelly administrations, as well as the chief of staff of then-sitting President Jovenel Moïse) revealed significant corruption had been funded with Venezuelan loans through the Petrocaribe program.
 Significant protests broke out in February 2019 following a report from the court investigating the Petrocaribe Senate probe.

 A new round of protests broke out in February 2021 amid a dispute over Moïse's presidential term.
 The protesters claim that Moïse's term officially ended on 7 February 2021 and demanded that he step down.
 Moïse, however, claimed that he has one more year to serve because of delays in starting his term.
 Protesters have also expressed concerns about a referendum proposed by Moïse, which would reportedly scrap the ban on consecutive presidential terms and enable Moïse to run again.

-On 7 July 2021 President Moïse was assassinated.
-Prime Minister Claude Joseph became interim president.
+On 7 July 2021, President Moïse was assassinated.

-The Henry presidency (2021–)
+The Henry prime ministership (2021-2024)

-Ariel Henry has served as the acting prime minister and the acting president since 20 July 2021.
+Ariel Henry served as acting prime minister from 20 July 2021 and 24 April 2024.